chamodSamajith/Chamod-Rathnayake/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🙋‍♂️&nbsp;I'm a Final Year Software Engineering  Undergraduate at Sri Lanka Institute of Information Technology.\
+🙋‍♂️&nbsp;Graduated from Sri Lanka Institute of Information Technology with Second Class Honours Upper Division.\
 💡&nbsp;I am Hard Working, Team-centric, Highly driven individual with a clear set of goals.\
 💡&nbsp;I Love To Expierience New Technologies and To Learn Them By Doing Self Learning Projects.\
 👨‍🎓&nbsp;I'm Currently a Software Engineering Undergraduate at SLIIT.\